bjzelvelder/GABBI/README.md

 for i in chr_level_genomes/* additional_genomes/*; do mv $i ${i%_*} ;done
 ```

 > **Note:** Additional genomes parsed through the ```--add-genomes``` option can be of any quality, but low-quality genomes can impact SHR recovery and reduce the total number of targeted loci.
-If you have some in your dataset, you might consider lowering the final [SHR threshold](#).
+If you have some in your dataset, you might consider lowering the final [SHR threshold](#detailed-options).
 Simply make sure that they have the ```.fasta``` or ```.fna``` file extension.

 ### Getting a guide tree
 The whole-genome alignment step requires a guide tree to run.
 This phylogenetic tree must be provided as a **NEWICK** file with **matching taxon names** with the chromosome level genomes provided in the ```chr_level_genomes/``` folder.
 You can check the ```chr_level_genomes.nw``` format for reference.

 Because a weevil phylogeny was already available for the example dataset, I simply pruned and renamed an existing tree to only contain the taxa I provided in my dataset using [FigTree](https://github.com/rambaut/figtree).

-However, if you have no clue on how your phylogenetic tree should look like, you may try to run the [ROADIES](https://github.com/TurakhiaLab/ROADIES) pipeline to compute a fast phylogenetic tree of your dataset.
+However, if you have no clue on how your phylogenetic tree should look like, you may try to run the [ROADIES](https://github.com/TurakhiaLab/ROADIES) pipeline to compute a fast phylogenetic tree of your dataset ([Gupta et al. 2025](#references)).
-> **Note:** We may add this feature in the GABBI pipeilne in the future.
+> **Note:** this feature might be added in the GABBI pipeilne in the future.

 ## Running the pipeline
 Once you have prepared your input data, you can run the GABBI pipeline.
 Here are a few useful command-lines you can run based on the ```example_data``` provided:

-Run the pipeline with minimal options and default arguments, printing logs to STDOUT:
+  - Run the pipeline with minimal options and default arguments, printing logs to STDOUT:
 ```
 singularity run gabbi_v1.0.0.sif --chr-genomes chr_level_genomes --add-genomes additional_genomes --guide-tree chr_level_genomes.nw
 ```

-Personnalize basic pipeline outputs and logs:
+  - Personnalize basic pipeline outputs and logs:
 ```
 singularity run gabbi_v1.0.0.sif --chr-genomes chr_level_genomes --add-genomes additional_genomes --guide-tree chr_level_genomes.nw \
     --prefix GABBI_Curculioninae_v1 --out-dir GABBI_Curculioninae_v1_output > GABBI_Curculioninae_v1.log
 ```

-Only run Cactus whole-genome alignment and increas max disk space and debug option:
+  - Only run Cactus whole-genome alignment and increas max disk space and debug option:
 ```
 singularity run gabbi_v1.0.0.sif --chr-genomes chr_level_genomes --add-genomes additional_genomes --guide-tree chr_level_genomes.nw \
     --stop-before 02_conserved_loci --cactus-maxDisk 300G --debug \
     --prefix GABBI_Curculioninae_v0 --out-dir TEST_cactus > TEST_cactus.log 2&>1
 ```

-Run the GABBI pipeline on a reduced dataset, increasing default stringency thresholds:
+  - Run the GABBI pipeline on a reduced dataset, increasing default stringency thresholds:
 ```
 singularity run gabbi_v1.0.0.sif --chr-genomes chr_level_genomes --add-genomes additional_genomes --guide-tree chr_level_genomes.nw \
     --temp-tax-threshold 100 --temp-allow-dupes 0 --shr-threshold 80 \
     --prefix GABBI_Curculioninae_v2 --out-dir GABBI_Curculioninae_v2_output > GABBI_Curculioninae_v2.log
 ```

-Change the final SHR threshold based on the multifasta table to increase the final number of targeted loci, without having to rerun the entire pipeline:
+  - Change the final SHR threshold based on the multifasta table to increase the final number of targeted loci, without having to rerun the entire pipeline:
 ```
 singularity run gabbi_v1.0.0.sif --chr-genomes chr_level_genomes --add-genomes additional_genomes --guide-tree chr_level_genomes.nw \
     --temp-tax-threshold 100 --temp-allow-dupes 0 --shr-threshold 70 --restart 5.5_final_phyluce_probes \